triggermesh/docs/docs/guides/cd.md

 ![](../images/repowiz3.png)

 5. Once registration is complete the _Repositories_ view will contain your function project.
-You can disable the registration at any time by selecting the project and clicking on the _Trash Can_ icon located next to _REFRESH_
+You can disable the registration at any time by clicking on the _Trash Can_ icon located on the right hand side of the item you would like to disable.

 ![](../images/repowiz4.png)